porkedchop/AboutMe/README.md

 🌱 I'm also studying for the Series 57 and Series 79 Exam!

-🔭 I’m currently working on personal projects, Leetcode challenges, and pursuing a Quantitative Finance career.
+🔭 I’m currently working on personal projects, Leetcode challenges, and pursuing a career in Quant or Private Equity.

 💬 Ask me about LEGOs!
 I play buy and sell collectible LEGOs in my spare time.
 My second-hand LEGO store is licensed under LEGO Group!